 For extra chewy cookies, make sure to take them out a little under-baked.

 Remove from oven and allow cookies to remain on the baking sheet for two minutes.
 Sometimes, they will puff up a little.
 Gently, press them down with a spoon to create small cracks, begin careful not to squish the chocolate chips!

-Transfer to wire racks.
+Transfer to wire rack to cool.
 This is the part where you pour a tall glass of milk and enjoy a cookie, warm from the oven.